ardanlabs/python-go/pyext/README-A.md

 ### Example: Checking the Digital Signature of Several Files in Parallel

 Imagine you have a directory with data files, and you need to validate the integrity of these files.
 The directory contains a `sha1sum.txt` file with a [sha1](https://en.wikipedia.org/wiki/SHA-1) digital signature for every file.
+Go, with it’s concurrency primitives and ability to use all the cores of your machine, is much better suited to this task than Python.

 **Listing 1: sha1sum.txt**
 ```